 Classrooms may be a great place to congregate and meet others but they are very inefficient places to learn a language, especially with many students in one classroom.
 Languages cannot be taught, they must be learned.
 It’s tough to comprehend theoretical grammatical explanations, and drills and exercises become boring very fast.

-A better option is to learn online, from a teacher who is a native student in their country.
+Overall your best option is to learn online, from a teacher who is a native student in their country.
 To see what we mean, check out BRIC Language Systems for a free trial.